riceissa/issarice.com/wiki/commenting-on-this-site.md

 For my thoughts on commenting in general, see my [Comments]() page.

-If you'd like to point out corrections, in addition to contacting me, it's also possible to submit a pull request on the [Git repository for this site](https://github.com/riceissa/issarice.com).
+If you'd like to point out corrections, instead of contacting me, it's also possible to submit a pull request through the [GitHub repository for this site](https://github.com/riceissa/issarice.com).